-FAPRI is currently accepting applications for a Research Associate.
-Please apply here.
+FAPRI is currently accepting applications for a Senior Research Associate:

-The Division of Applied Social Sciences seeks applications and nominations for a Research Associate within the Food and Agricultural Policy Research Institute at the University of Missouri (FAPRI-MU), a center in the Division of Applied Social Sciences.
+The Division of Applied Social Sciences seeks applications and nominations for a Senior Research Associate within the Food and Agricultural Policy Research Institute at the University of Missouri (FAPRI-MU), a Center in the Division of Applied Social Sciences.

-The position will work with FAPRI-MU to develop and enhance models used for international market and policy analysis with specific emphasis in international agricultural trade issues such as non-tariff barriers, tariff rate quotas, and sanitary and phytosanitary measures.
-Responsibilities will include the maintenance and enhancement of existing U.S. crop models and the development of new tools for market and policy analysis.
+The position will work with FAPRI-MU researchers and staff to develop and enhance models used for market and policy analysis with specific emphasis in United States crop markets, costs of production, government farm program costs and farm income.
+Responsibilities will include the maintenance and enhancement of existing models and the development of new tools for market and policy analysis.
 Other responsibilities include interacting with stakeholders and fellow researchers to stay abreast of market and policy developments, developing reports and publications to convey research results in academic and non-academic media, and making presentations to communicate analyses to a wide range of audiences.

-Minimum qualifications: A Ph.D. degree in agricultural economics, economics, or related area, with specific emphasis in applied econometrics, from an accredited college or university, or an equivalent combination of education and experience from which comparable knowledge and abilities can be acquired is necessary.
-At least one year of full-time experience in a position where the chief responsibility was to develop and use structural economic models that estimate supply and demand equations, quantities, and prices of agricultural commodity markets for outlook and policy analysis is essential.
+- A Master’s or Ph.D. degree in agricultural economics, economics, statistics or related area from an accredited college or university, or an equivalent combination of education and experience from which comparable knowledge and abilities can be acquired is necessary.

 This position is eligible for University benefits.
 The University offers a comprehensive benefits package, including medical, dental and vision plans, retirement, and educational fee discounts.
 For additional information on University benefits, please visit the Faculty & Staff Benefits website at http://www.umsystem.edu/totalrewards/benefits